Image by @asphaltchronicles, retrieved from Air Jordan.com. 4 minute read.

 View this post on Instagram

 Eilish is the first artist born in the 2000s to have a number one album in the USA, and the youngest female ever to have a number 1 album in the UK.
-In other words, she’s a big deal.
+In other words, she’s a big deal, and she also nabbed 6 Grammys for her first album.

 But while her music has reached around the globe, and her face is everywhere, her style has been something of a mystery to followers and fans alike.
 On and off the stage, she’s often seen wearing baggy pants, huge sweatshirts—different than what other pop artists are seen wearing, right?